-Building upon this tradition the Irish President Mary Robinson started the tradition of having a light in the window of the Irish presidential house, Aras an Uachtarain, in the Phoenix Park, Dublin.
+Building upon this Christmas tradition Ireland’s President Mary Robinson started the tradition of having a light in the window of the Irish presidential house, Aras an Uachtarain, in the Phoenix Park, Dublin.
 A Tilley lamp is lighting round the clock in the window as a beacon to the Irish Diaspora worldwide.

 In many Irish homes, a Christmas Nativity crib can is still very much part of the Christmas decorations.
 Traditionally, the baby Jesus figure is only put in the manger of the crib late on Christmas Eve.

 In times gone by, a popular custom on St. Stephen’s Day (the 26th of December also known as Boxing Day in the United Kingdom) was to visit all of the churches in the nearby area to view the Christmas cribs.

 Each Christmas Eve, Santa Claus visits all the boys and girls in Ireland.
 Many kids post their wish list letters to Santa in the weeks before Christmas and receive replies from the man himself and his little elf helpers in An Post.

 Just before going to bed, kids will leave their stockings out to be filled by Santa (or Santy as he is affectionately known).

 A treat or two usually awaits Santa in Ireland when he arrives in the house of a child.

 Santa has always been fond of a little tipple of whiskey or pint of Guinness or Murphy’s Stout in Cork.